motianyi/CCC-Assignment2/ansible/README.md

     - Pull the couchDB image from and start docker container for couchDB
 - deploy-couchDB-cluster
     - Set up the couchDB cluster by through the RESTful API, by default, the first node in the instance list is the master node of the cluster.
+- deploy-couchDB-grunt
+    - run “couch-compile” script, which processes the Couch Directory Tree, and the
+    - run“couch-push” script, which pushes the compiled documents to our couchdb database on MRC instances.

+## Deploy twitter harvester

+## Creating instances for webserver and data analyzer

+## Deploy the webserver and data analyzer